harvard-library/STLee-blacklight/README.md

 ## Ubuntu

-* Install postgres development libraries, if not already installed
+* Install Postgres and the Postgres development libraries, if not already installed.
+Make sure the database is running

 * Install Ruby following these instructions: https://gorails.com/setup/ubuntu/17.10#ruby-rbenv